fullstackleo777/parrot-os-fine-tuning/make-bootable-usb.md

 For a safer alternative with better progress reporting, consider using `dcfldd`.
 Graphical tools like Balena Etcher or Win32 Disk Imager are also available for users who prefer a visual interface.

-TODO: Must find something faster than `dd`!
+TODO: Must find something faster than `dd` (Balena Etcher worked out just fine)
 ___